yuvaldrori/documentation/_posts/continuous-integration/2015-01-20-parallelism.md

 - continuous-integration
 ---

-**Parallelism** allows you to split your test commands across multiple build VMs to speed up your build time.
+**ParallelCI** allows you to split your test commands across multiple build VMs to speed up your build time.

 * include a table of contents
 {:toc}